League Rules

 The League Owner & CEO is Bob Beltrami (bob[at]wsrlracing[dot]com).

-The Replay Review Committee is a 3-driver panel that reviews a drivers' appeal of a penalty or any grievance that involves the CRS.
+The Replay Review Committee is a panel that reviews any grievance / protest filed for an incident.
 If a committee member is involved in the grievance, they will not be reviewing the incident.
 The Committee's judgement is final.

 1.6.
 Drivers